Manifesto Directory Structure

 module_prep.inc

-This file handles additonal preparation specific to the module, which occurs before any modular templates have been loaded
+This file handles additonal preparation specific to the module, which occurs before any module-specific templates have been loaded

 controller.inc